Habib16051/Python-Practice/README.md

  - [ lambda parameters: expression ]

  - Tuple : A tuple is a list that cannot change.
 Python refers to a value that cannot change as immutable.
 So by definition, a tuple is an immutable list.

+ - Python Sorted => The sort() method sorts a list in place.
+In other words, it changes the order of elements in the original list.To return the new sorted list from the original list.
+That means Sorted() doesn't change the original list but reuturn a new sorted list.
+In term of Sort() it changes the original list and sort them in place.